Agent Control Protocol: Admission Control for Agent Actions: Evaluation

 \subsection{Throughput and State Backend Contention}

 We evaluate throughput under concurrent load using 10, 100, and 500 simultaneous workers, all sharing a single \texttt{InMemoryQuerier} instance.

-ACP sustains approximately 920{,}000 requests per second at 10 concurrent workers.
+ACP sustains approximately 920{,}000 requests per second at 10 concurrent workers (pipeline benchmark; Table~\ref{tab:throughput}).
 Throughput degrades gradually as concurrency increases, reaching approximately 712{,}000 requests per second at 500 workers.
 Degradation is gradual rather than catastrophic, and no correctness violations were observed under load.

 We further evaluate the impact of agent pool size on throughput (10 workers fixed, \texttt{AddRequest} called per iteration per the execution contract):

 The single-agent case is 6.7$\times$ slower than the multi-agent case.
 The \texttt{InMemoryQuerier} implements \texttt{CountRequests} as a linear scan over an unsorted slice, so accumulated state for a single agent degrades progressively as history grows.
 Notably, the 1{,}000-agent case is slightly faster than the 100-agent case: with more distinct agents, each agent's history list remains shorter, reducing the per-call scan cost.
 This confirms that degradation is proportional to per-agent list length, not to total agent count.
 The shared \texttt{sync.Mutex} is the throughput ceiling in the multi-agent case.